Canonical tags are one of the most important SEO tags. Yet, they are often misunderstood.

 As suggested by John Mueller, Webmaster Trends Analyst at Google, using self-referential canonical tags is recommended:

-A self-referential canonical tag is a tag that points to the same page that it is on.
+It is a tag that points to the same page that it is on.

-The most popular CMSs are already using self-referential canonical tags.
+Important note: the most popular CMSs are already using self-referential canonical tags.

 Only One Canonical Tag per Page

-Remember, you should always use only one canonical tag per page.
+Finally, you should always use only one canonical tag per page.

 If your page has multiple canonical tags, Google will ignore them: